riteshthapa/cs410_task/README.md

   2.Start the Apache server from xampp control panel.
   3. Download this folder.
   4. Copy folder "task_allocating_application" folder move the content to C:\xampp\htdocs.
-  5. Put this "http://localhost/task_allocating_application/main/admin.php" link to check the actual werbiste in your brower.
+  5. Use this "http://localhost/task_allocating_application/main/admin.php" link to check the actual website in your browser.